Overview

 Asking about new medicines

-If you are prescribed a new medicine, you should have the chance to ask questions.
+If you're prescribed a new medicine, you should have the chance to ask questions.
 It's important that you understand:

-If you're staying in hospital, you can talk to someone in your hospital team or your ward pharmacist.
-Your GP or local pharmacy can also help.
+If you're staying in hospital, you can talk to someone in your ward pharmacist or healthcare team.
+If you're at home, your GP or community pharmacist can help.

 Our medicines helpline is here to support you if you were prescribed medicines at our hospitals and have questions about your medicines.